How to Navigate 6 Tricky Work Situations—Plus Signs It's Time to Visit HR

 Should you call human resources or handle the issue yourself?
 Experts weigh in.

-When a group of people with different egos, ambitions, and personal problems are working in close proximity, there’s bound to be conflict.
-And in this era of #MeToo and revelations about toxic work environments, employees are looking for answers.
-But who do you ask?
+When a group of people with different personalities, backgrounds, ambitions, and personal problems are working in close proximity day in and day out, there’s bound to be conflict.
+It could be as small as an awkward coworker interaction or as all-consuming as a generally toxic work environment.
+Whatever the issue, you might be wondering who to turn to for answers or guidance.
+Should you deal with it yourself?
 Does your boss have your back?
-What about human resources?
-Here, experts and insiders share what to do and who to trust when the thorniest work situations happen to you.
+Would asking human resources be an overreaction?
+Here, experts and insiders share what to do and who to trust when the trickiest work situations happen to you.

 You have medical or personal issues that might affect your work.